professor-greebie/SENG8080-3-field_project/research/PrimaryProposal.md

 Complying with relevant guidelines and regulations for the use of human genomic data in research.

 Outcomes :
-Generate a holistic report containing dashboards, visuals and __ to represent the finding obtained from the study.
+Generate a holistic report containing dashboards and visuals to represent the finding obtained from the study.